 Also, not jewelry related, but I love love love their scrunchies made out of upcycled Gucci fabric.

 Pro tip: you can also put your creative pants on and make some reworked jewelry with jewels and jewel-like objects that you don’t use anymore.

 Remember that thing about one engagement ring creating tons of waste?
-Now, imagine if there was a way to skip this process.
+Now, imagine if there was a way to make brand new jewels skipping the whole mining and extraction process.

 Something as simple as recycled metals can avoid all the shady things related to the mining and extraction of virgin materials.

 They look the same as non-recycled ones, so why not investing in them?

 If we can recycle plastic bottles into pieces of clothing, why wouldn’t we reuse and recycle the metals that already exist to make new jewels?